michaelnordmeyer/michaelnordmeyer.github.io/_posts/2014-11-29-easily-create-strong-passwords.md

 ## Password Basics

-You shouldn’t use the same [password](https://en.wikipedia.org/wiki/Password "Wikpedia: Password") for different accounts, even if the password is sufficiently strong.
+You should never use the same [password](https://en.wikipedia.org/wiki/Password "Wikpedia: Password") for different accounts, even if the password is sufficiently strong.
 If one account gets hacked and somebody gets ahold of your password, all your other accounts are wide open.

-If this happens you’re in for a lot of work because you have to change the password for all these accounts.
+If this happens you’re in for a lot of work because you have to change the password for all your accounts.
 It’s better to invest just a little more in the beginning.

 ## What Are Passwords Made Of?